 Showers in adjacent toilet block, chat in the shade on the bank of the nearby Murray River.
 For the rest of the weekend enjoy the delights of Albury and the surroundings areas.

-The Lake Hume Cycle Challenge offers three fantastic road rides (133 km, 100 km and 40 km) through the picturesque rolling hills and valleys around Lake Hume, Albury-Wodonga..
+The Lake Hume Cycle Challenge offers four fantastic road rides (152 km Elite only, 133 km, 100 km and 40 km) through the picturesque rolling hills and valleys around Lake Hume, Albury-Wodonga..
 Riders of varying level of fitness and ability can safely experience the wonderful rural scenery of the Lake Hume area then mix in a friendly picnic atmosphere on their return.
 All rides are escorted and have the same start/finish point at Australia Park, Albury.

 The short family ride-walk around the Murray River bank is offered again.
 Face painting,bike education course on site for the littlies.